 You knew I was ambitious when you married me.
 I’m competing with myself, not you.
 If you don’t like it, too bad.
 If this is a deal breaker, I’ve made my choice”

-The husband retreated and smoldered a few days, then came around to stay in the relationship.
+The husband retreated and smoldered for a few days, then came around to stay in the relationship.
 And even told her that she “wasn’t going to out-earn him”.

 LOL, that was a fun story and a cool way of turning a competition into, at least, a positive competition.

 The author says that men weren’t born to share power, so sometimes they are unsure about how to be supportive.
-However, two secure adults can weather the difficulties of a driven woman who is earning more than he is.
+However, two secure adults can weather the difficulties of a driven woman who is earning more than she is.

 The Traits of Underearners